-Here at the Credit Karma Blog we’ve talked before about the average national credit score and average debt load.
-We’ve taken a look at potential credit score rivalries and how different credit score ranges compare when it comes to debt, on-time payments and number of accounts.
-We love data, if you hadn’t noticed.
-We are nerds, after all.
+Here at the Credit Karma Blog we've talked before about the average national credit score and average debt load.
+We've taken a look at potential credit score rivalries and how different credit score ranges compare when it comes to debt, on-time payments and number of accounts.

 A while back, we took a deeper dive into the correlation between age, credit scores and different types of debt.
 We used our findings to create this infographic.
 Click to see an enlarged view and scroll down to read the highlights.